Insects as Food

 Insects as Novelty Food

-Way back in the 1970s, when I was in one elementary school grade or another, various insect food products were part of an ongoing fad.
+Way back in the seventies, when I was in one elementary school grade or another, various insect food products were part of an ongoing fad.
 The fad mostly died out after a couple of years.
 If you consider the fact that some of the products that claimed to contain insects didn’t contain any actual insects, there really weren’t than many real insect food products.

 Animal Food

-The mother of one of my daughters-in-law calls shrimp, crabs, and lobsters the cockroaches of the ocean and won’t even touch them.
-I suppose it’s a matter of perspective.
-A cicada is supposed to be distantly related to one sea creature or another.
 I eat things today that I would never have tried when I was young, including squid.
 I haven’t tried any insects (that I know of), but I suppose I would if I found myself in a position where I was hungry enough to eat almost anything.
 It isn’t something I would ever look forward to experiencing.